fledge-iot/fledge-service-notification/docs/index.rst

 by some of the notification plugins.
 Most notably the data availability plugin.

-The use of alerts as notification sources is however limited as these alerts are only capable of transporting a string to the notification system.
-This string describes the cause of the alert however.
-The primary use of alerts in notifications is to provide alternate channels for the alerts.
+The use of alerts as a source for notifications is however limited as these alerts are only capable of transporting a string to the notification system.
+This string describes the cause of the alert, therefore there is little inthe way of processing that can be done when alerts are used as a notification source.

+The primary use of alerts in notifications is to provide alternate channels for the delivery of these alerts.
 Rather than simply showing the alert in the user interface menubar, the alert may be sent to any of the notification delivery channels.
-This greatly increases the ability to deliver these alerts to the consumers of alerts or end users not currently connected to the Fledge user interface.
+This greatly increases the ability to deliver these alerts to programatic consumers of the alerts or end users not currently connected to the Fledge user interface.

 Notifications